dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

                 <td>
                     <p>
-                        Clear check box to prevent creating an event of this program stage automatically when a entity is enrolled in the program.
+                        Clear check box to prevent creating an event of this program stage automatically when an entity is enrolled in the program.
                     </p>
                 </td>
             </tr>